 Most of the space is taken up by two tables, one above the other.
 The one above contains the current album.
 The values in the cells get written to ID3V2.3.0 tags if the information is saved (which can be done explicitly, with the save button, or automatically, is so configured.

 The table below contains the current song.
 The 10 lines correspond to the 10 fields that the tag editor supports.
-The columns contain track information as retrieved from various sources: (The last two need patterns to be defined.)
+The columns contain track information as retrieved from various sources:

 While some sources may not apply to all the files (e.g. one file might have two ID3V2 tags while another has none), for a given album we take the union of all the sources that apply to that album and display them all, regardless of a file having a particular source or not.
 It's just that if a source doesn't apply to a file, all the fields in that sorce will be empty (and there's a special background color to identify such sources.)